brotzky/code-splitting-react-webpack/README.md

 # Code Splitting with React Router and Webpack

-A simple example of how to code split a React application based routes.
+An example of how to code split a React application using Webpack and React Router.

 ## Installation and Starting